tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 ```

 This defines the class `Contact` inside the `Entity` namespace which is inside
 the `MyApp` namespace.
-Namespaces are seperated by backslashes.
+Namespaces are separated by backslashes.

 To use a class in a piece of code in the same namespace you can simply refer
 to it by name: